openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Storeinventory.md

 public class Storeinventory extends extends ApiClient implements [StoreinventoryGet.GetOperation](../../paths/storeinventory/StoreinventoryGet.md#getoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/store/inventory"

 ## Method Summary
 | Modifier and Type | Method and Description |